typedb/typedb/docs/pages/docs/11-examples/working-with-tweets.md

 }
 ```

-And finally, write a function for inserting a user only if it's not yet there in the knowledge base.
+And finally, write a function for inserting a user only if it's not yet there in the knowledge graph.

 ```java-test-ignore
 public static Entity insertUserIfNotExist(GraknTx tx, String screenName) {